-Personalization is all-the-rage across the country, and it's no small wonder.
-Until recently, personalizing student learning felt like a dream, but now, in an age where user-driven practices are the standard and where technology helps us function more effectively than ever before, personalization is feeling less and less like a dream, and more like a blissful reality.
+Personalization is all the rage across the country, and it’s no wonder why.
+Until recently, personalizing student learning felt like a dream, but now, in an age when user-driven practices are the standard and technology helps us function more effectively than ever before, personalization is feeling less and less like a dream and more like a blissful reality.

-Along with any dream, however, comes some unattainable and idealistic myths.
-While these myths make perfect sense, many of them deter teachers from even attempting to personalize learning, perpetuating the deep sleep of the one-size-fits-all approach.
-Are you one of those teachers dreaming of personalizing your classroom of thirty kids?
-Train your brain to break these three myths, and then get to personalizing!
+Along with any dream, however, come some myths that may deter teachers from attempting to personalize learning, perpetuating the deep sleep of the one-size-fits-all approach.
+Do you dream of personalizing your classroom of 30 kids?
+Let go of these three myths and get to personalizing.

 Myth 1: Personalized Learning Means Everyone Is Doing Something Different

-When I started working in a personalized learning environment, I immediately imagined it as individual students working on their own projects and activities at their own pace, all coming out with differing products.
-But what I’ve learned is that not only is this difficult to manage, it’s also not exactly what we want -- at least not all the time.
-Yes, we want to differentiate content for our students in order to help them access it in ways that work for them, but we also don’t want them working in silos, void of interaction and deprived of shared experiences.
+When I started working in a personalized learning environment, I imagined individual students working on their own projects and activities at their own pace, all coming out with differing products.
+I’ve learned that this is difficult to manage, and it’s also not exactly what we want—at least not all the time.
+Yes, we want to differentiate content for our students in order to help them access it in ways that work for them, but we don’t want them working in silos, void of interaction and deprived of shared experiences.

 Myth 2: Personalized Learning Is Always Interest-Based